 Bicentennial Volunteers, Inc.

-Purpose., Community., Resources., Service., Opportunities.
+Connecting People with Purpose., Community., Resources., Service., Opportunities.

 Bicentennial Volunteers, Inc. is the collective term for three related non-profit organizations – BVI, National Emergency Assistance (NEA) and Retiree Resources Corporation (RRC).
 We provide Tennessee Valley Authority retirees and former TVA employees with the opportunity to get involved in volunteer work, Federal Emergency Management Agency (FEMA) work and TVA contract work.